Looking for the best international movers in Kenya?

 • Indicate current immigration status if already in the country

-• Two recent passport size colour photos
+• Two recent passport size color photos

 • Copy of previous permit(s) and pass(es) held